Python-SIP/sip/docs/api_12.rst

 .. c:function:: unsigned long long sipLong_AsUnsignedLongLong(PyObject *obj)

     This converts a Python object to a C/C++ unsigned long long.
-If the value is too large then an exception is raised.
+If the value is too large then an exception is raised if overflow checking is enabled.

     :param obj:
         the Python object.